dikortis/LetsTalkETC/Episodes/Episode_15.md

-across them all and so it's quite easy to switch and so whereas switching to a functional language you do actually have to re learn a bunch of things so so the point is that you know it could be a lot quicker to just use a language that you know already in the short term in the
+across them all and so it's quite easy to switch and so whereas switching to a functional language you do actually have to re learn a bunch of things so the point is that you know it could be a lot quicker to just use a language that you know already in the short term in the